Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Introduction

-In this paper, we consider an example of such an exercise.
-There are three substances of interest: one of which constitutes the pharmaceutical product and the other two are unwanted by-products.
-The dynamics behind the synthesis process are thought to be described by a system of non-linear ordinary differential equations (ODEs), the solution to which forms a physical model for the amounts of the three substances at a given time.
+In this paper, we develop and apply methodology for the statistical modelling of such experiments, motivated by a pharmaceutical exemplar which measured three substances of interest: the pharmaceutical product and two unwanted by-products.
+The dynamics behind the synthesis process are approximately described by a system of non-linear ODEs, the solution to which forms a physical model for the amounts of the three substances at a given time.
 This model depends on a set of controllable factors (including time) and unknown parameters.
 A small experiment has been conducted where the amounts of the substances of interest have been observed for different controllable factors at certain time points.
-The aim is to use this observed data to estimate the unknown parameters and then to use these estimates to maximise (over the set of controllable factors and time) the probability of the predicted amounts satisfying some inequality constraints.
-The approach used here will be Bayesian giving a coherent method of propagating uncertainty on the unknown parameters (given the observed data) through to the predicted amounts.
+The aim is to use this observed data to estimate the unknown parameters and then to use these estimates to maximize the probability of the predicted amounts satisfying known specification limits as a function of the controllable factors and time.
+The approach used here will be Bayesian, giving a coherent method of propagating uncertainty on the unknown parameters (given the observed data) through to the predicted amounts.
+This approach is closely aligned with the concept of ``pharmaceutical design space''\footnote{\url{https://www.fda.gov/downloads/drugs/guidances/ucm073507.pdf}}, a set of combinations of values of the controllable factors that have been demonstrated to provide assurance of quality.
+See, for example, \citet{peterson2008}, \citet{peterson_yahyah2009} and \citet{Lebrun_et_al2013} for related Bayesian approaches to the definition of a design space using linear statistical modelling methods.
+Beyond pharmaceutical design space, in the wider field of process optimization, see, for example, \citet{chiao2001}, \citet{peterson2004} and \citet{delcastillo2007}.